doc4d/docs/docs/settings/client-server.md

 This option allows you to implement SSO (*Single Sign On*) capabilities in your 4D Server database on Windows.
 When you check this option, 4D transparently connects to the Active directory of the Windows domain server and gets the available authentication tokens.

 This option is described in the [Single Sign On (SSO) on Windows](https://doc.4d.com/4Dv19/4D/19/Single-Sign-On-SSO-on-Windows.300-5422467.en.html) section.

 #### Service Principal Name

 When Single Sign On (SSO) is enabled (see above), you must fill in this field if you want to use Kerberos as your authentication protocol.

 This option is described in the [Single Sign On (SSO) on Windows](https://doc.4d.com/4Dv19/4D/19/Single-Sign-On-SSO-on-Windows.300-5422467.en.html) section.

 #### Client-Server Connections Timeout

 This device is used to set the timeout (period of inactivity beyond which the connection is closed) between 4D Server and the client machines connecting to it.The Unlimited option removes the timeout.
 When this option is selected, client activity control is eliminated.

 When a timeout is selected, the server will close the connection of a client if it does not receive any requests from the latter during the specified time limit.

 ### Client-Server Communication

 #### Register Clients at Startup For Execute On Client

 When this option is checked, all the 4D remote machines connecting to the database can execute methods remotely.
 This mechanism is detailed in the section [Stored procedures on client machines](https://doc.4d.com/4Dv19/4D/19/Stored-procedures-on-client-machines.300-5422461.en.html).

 #### Encrypt Client-Server Connections

 This option lets you activate the secured mode for communications between the server machine and the 4D remote machines.
 This option is detailed in the [Encrypting Client/Server Connections](https://doc.4d.com/4Dv19/4D/19/Encrypting-ClientServer-Connections.300-5422465.en.html) section.

 #### Update Resources folder during a session

 This setting can be used to globally set the updating mode for the local instance of the **Resources **folder on the connected 4D machines when the **Resources **folder of the database is modified during the session (the **Resources **folder is automatically synchronized on the remote machine each time a session is opened).
 Three settings are available:

 -   **Never**: The local **Resources** folder is not updated during the session.
 The notification sent by the server is ignored.
 The local **Resources** folder may be updated manually using the **Update Local Resources** action menu command (see [Using the Resources explorer](https://doc.4d.com/4Dv19/4D/19/Using-the-Resources-explorer.300-5416788.en.html)).
 -   **Always**: The synchronization of the local **Resources **folder is automatically carried out during the session whenever notification is sent by the server.
 -   **Ask**: When the notification is sent by the server, a dialog box is displayed on the client machines, indicating the modification.
 The user can then accept or refuse the synchronization of the local **Resources **folder.\
     The **Resources **folder centralizes the custom files required for the database interface (translation files, pictures, etc.).
 Automatic or manual mechanisms can be used to notify each client when the contents of this folder have been modified.
 For more information, please refer to the [Managing the Resources folder](https://doc.4d.com/4Dv19/4D/19/Managing-the-Resources-folder.300-5422466.en.html) section.

 #### Open the structure in mode

 This option sets the opening mode for the database structure on client machines.
 By default, the **Read/Write** mode is set but you can also set it to **Read only** in order to prevent the structure from being modified.

-## IP configuration
+## IP configuration page

 ### Allow-Deny Configuration Table

 This table allows you to set access control rules for the database depending on 4D remote machine IP addresses.
 This option allows reinforcing security, for example, for strategic applications.

 > **Note:** This configuration table does not control Web connections.

 The behavior of the configuration table is as follows: